gravitational/teleport/rfd/0014-session-2FA.md

 - `usage:apps` (existing) - only web apps
 - `usage:db` (new) - only database connections

+### audit log

+All audit events related to session secured with 2FA will include a `With2FA` field (under `SessionMetadata`) containing the UUID of the 2FA token used to start the session.

+If this field is not set on a session event, the session was started without 2FA.

 ## Alternatives considered

 ### Private keys stored on hardware tokens